ANHD-NYC-CODE/anhd-council-backend/README.md

 2. go to https://api.displacementalert.org/admin/django_celery_beat/periodictask/
 3. Select the task
 4. in the "action" dropdown, select "run selected tasks" and click "go".
-5. monitor tasks in flower https://tasks.displacementalert.org
+5. monitor tasks in flower https://tasks.displacementalert.org (or localhost:8888 on dev)

 ### Updating Pluto or PAD